ergoplatform/ergodocs/docs/dev/lib/sigmajs.md

 > **Sigma JS is still a work in progress and not ready for use. **

 ## Introduction

-The combination of Sigma JS and [Fleet](fleet.md) will provide a similar level of usability to Javascript developers as [AppKit](appkit.md) does for JVM developers.
+The combination of Sigma JS and [Fleet](fleet.md) will provide similar usability to Javascript developers as [AppKit](appkit.md) does for JVM developers.

 ## Resources